nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 User Filter
 ~~~~~~~~~~~

-The settings in the user filter tab determine which LDAP users will appear in
+The settings in the user filter tab determine which LDAP users will appear and
-and are allowed to log in into ownCloud.
+are allowed to log in into ownCloud.
 It is also possible to enter a raw LDAP
 filter.

 .. figure:: ../images/ldap-wizard-2-user.png